-If your dog has been struggling with motion sickness, you might have thought to give them an antiemetic in order to calm their stomach and keep your car clean.
+If your dog has been struggling with motion sickness, you may have considered giving them an antiemetic in order to calm their stomach and keep your car clean.
 Some of them work better than others, so it’s best to ask your vet so they can take your dog’s specific symptoms into consideration.
 The one thing you don’t want to get into the habit of is giving your dog random medications to see how they’ll respond.

 You also need to make sure that it’s motion sickness your dog has, and not something else.
 If you give them something for motions sickness when they don’t even suffer from it, you won’t be doing them any favors.
 Some times dogs just get overexcited about being in the car, and that’s not quite motion sickness, that’s just anxiety.
 You’d want to treat your dog for anxiety rather than for motion sickness, and an all-natural remedy like a Thundershirt might be just the thing they need, not medication.